ClaudiaSuccar/auto-job-app/README.md

 # auto-job-app
 Automates standard job application practices.
-(Before using, the user must have pre-made resumes to be used by the algorithm)

 # How it Works
 1. The user configures the main.py file to set their relevant experience and cover letter format.